kazadyul/LegoConference/README.md

 # LEGO Conference Web App

 This React-based web application serves as the official website for the **LEGO Conference**, bringing together enthusiasts, creators, and fans for a unique experience.
-The site showcases conference details, an interactive gallery of featured sets, registration functionality, and contact information — all of which are designed to make life easy and interesting!
+The site displays conference details, an interactive gallery of featured sets, registration functionality, and contact information — all of which are designed to inform fans about the upcoming conference in a fun and interesting way!

 ## Key Features